quicwg/quic-v2/draft-ietf-quic-v2.md

 Endpoints that support both versions SHOULD support compatible version negotiation to avoid a round trip.

+QUIC version 2 does not allow the chosen_version field of the version_info transport parameter to disagree with the version field of the long header.
+If an endpoint receives an otherwise valid long header packet that also contains a version_info transport parameter, and the chosen_version field does not match the version in the packet header, the endpoint MUST close the connection with error code TRANSPORT_PARAMETER_ERROR.

 ## Compatible Negotiation Requirements

 Compatible version negotiation between versions 1 and 2 follow the same